Who is the author of CodeBreakers® and what is their experience?

 Georgina has completed CPD in various overlapping SEN/SPLDs and has a particular interest in Visual Processing (VPD), Auditory Processing (APD), Complex Language Difficulties, Sensory Processing (SPD), Autism (ASD), Pathological Demand (PDA), Dyspraxia and Retained Primitive Reflexes.

-CodeBreakers® is a synthetic phonics, multi-sensory, structured, cumulative literacy programme.
+CodeBreakers® is a systematic synthetic phonics, multi-sensory, structured, cumulative literacy programme.

 CodeBreakers® is for students with dyslexia and those who want to improve literacy skills.